Erasmus Capacity Building 2021-2027 – Everything You Need To Know

 1. Capacity Building Activities

-Examples: conferences, workshops, meetings, games, round tables, large-scale youth events, seminars, development of youth work methods, tools, materials, training modules, Youthpass, awareness campaigns, communication schemes, etc.
+Examples: conferences, workshops, meetings, games, round tables, large-scale youth events, seminars, development of youth work methods, tools, materials, training modules, open educational resources (OER), awareness campaigns, communication schemes, etc.

 2. Mobility Activities

-- Financial support to your organisation/activities;
+Financial support to your organisation/activities (see below)

-- Boosted skills of your employees/beneficiaries;
+Boosted skills (practical and lingual) of your employees/beneficiaries

 What funds are available for CBY projects?